Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Allison laughed again, more softly this time, and kissed her hair.
 "Dummy," she repeated fondly, then scooted away and threw the blankets off.

-"We don’t need to get up yet…" Xiù pointed out.
+"We don’t need to get up yet..."
+Xiù pointed out.
 The wall clock said 05:30, ship time.
 Heaven only knew what time it was on Cimbrean or Gao.

 "Yeah, but I gotta pee."